 Topic 6: Cancerland.
 Same as Sociology 320C.
 Explores the social and cultural terrain of cancer research, treatment, and public policy in the United States.
 Three lecture hours a week for one semester.
 Only one of the following may be counted: Health and Society 340 (Topic 6), Sociology 320C, 321K (Topic: Cancerland).
-Additional prerequisite: Upper-division standing.
+Additional prerequisite: Upper-division standing and consent of instructor.